 Bamboo is naturally pest resistant so herbicides and pesticides are not needed in order to make it grow well.
 This means organic bamboo is grown easily and we're already saving precious groundwater.

-Once the bamboo is first crushed up into pulp, its dissolved in an organic compound that turns the pulp into a high viscosity solution.
+Once the bamboo is first crushed up into pulp, its dissolved in an organic compound (NMMO) that turns the pulp into a high viscosity solution.

 From there the thick solution is filtered to remove large chunks.